MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 ---
 author: stevewhims
 description: This topic demonstrates how to author a Windows Runtime Component containing a runtime class that raises events.
 It also demonstrates an app that consumes the component and handles the events.
-title: Events; how to author and handle them in C++/WinRT ms.author: stwhi ms.date: 04/19/2018 ms.topic: article
+title: Author events in C++/WinRT ms.author: stwhi ms.date: 04/23/2018
+ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp, standard, c++, cpp, winrt, projection, event, handle, handling ms.localizationpriority: medium
+keywords: windows 10, uwp, standard, c++, cpp, winrt, projection, author, event ms.localizationpriority: medium
 ---

-# Events; how to author and handle them in [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md)
+# Author events in C++/WinRT [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md)
 > [!NOTE]
 > **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**